 A trust is a fiduciary arrangement that allows a trustee (a third party, not usually the beneficiary), to hold assets on behalf of a beneficiary or beneficiaries.
 Trusts can be drafted to deal with many situations and issues (e.g., minority, disability, spendthrift, creditor issues of a beneficiary, etc.) and can specify exactly how and when the assets benefit and pass to the beneficiaries.
 The trustee can be a family member and/or an independent individual or entity and there are advantages to each serving as trustee or to both serving together.
 While a beneficiary can be a trustee of his or her trust, depending on the circumstances the appointment of a beneficiary may not be appropriate.

 A trust can be established for many reasons including, but not limited to, estate tax planning, providing for a second spouse while ensuring that your assets go to your children (issue) upon such spouse’s death, ensuring that a minor, incompetent, disabled, spendthrift, bankrupt beneficiary is provided for while protecting him or her or enable him or her to receive benefits (e.g., Medicaid for nursing home costs of care), estate administration avoidance in one state or multiple states (e.g., revocable living trust), or charitable planning, etc.

-Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1 hour initial estate planning consultation with one of our experienced Charlotte estate planning attorneys who can help you with either your North Carolina or South Carolina estate planning needs.
+Contact Weaver, Bennett & Bland at (704) 844-1400 to schedule a FREE 1-hour initial estate planning consultation with one of our experienced Charlotte estate planning attorneys who can help you with your North Carolina estate planning needs.